Spirto di Dio - SATB

 "Fair lips, formed to make me blessed, learn to call me by the name of ‘husband’; Modesty consents, modesty that paints the innocent face purple, to make me love you more."

-Discordi pensieri Alto, 2 violin, viola, bass continuo, keyboard
+Discordi pensieri: Alto, 2 violin, viola, bass and keyboard continuo

 From the start of Act III of Teofane, Lotti's last opera.
 Teofane has discovered Ottone comforting his sister Matilda, and as is traditional, misunderstands the embrace and suspects infidelity.
 Adelberto has escaped from prison and captures Teofane.
 In the light of these events, Ottone sings this aria somewhat depressed and dejected.
 Needless to say, the opera finishes with all misunderstandings rectified, all sins regretted and forgiven, and all parties reconciled.